 • ID number—Depending on the type of ID, there may be a unique identification number associated with it.
 Thieves can use this for fraudulent activities

 • Physical description—Information about your height, weight, hair color, and eye color can be exploited when combined with other details.
-For example, an identity could use these details to enhance the credibility of a fake ID
+For example, an identity criminal could use these details to enhance the credibility of a fake ID

 What Can Someone Do With Your ID Card?

 In case your private documents have been compromised, you may be wondering—what can someone do with a stolen ID?
-With just your ID, scammers can do a lot more damage than you might realize.
-Here are four common results:

 1. Selling your information on the dark web